How to Winterize Your Lawn for Frost and Snow

 9. Shut Down Your Irrigation System

 Keep your irrigation system from freezing over by shutting it down like a professional.
-Any water left in the pipes of an irrigation system will freeze when the snow comes.
-Frozen pipes are more likely to crack, requiring a replacement.
+Any water left in the pipes of an irrigation system might freeze.
+Frozen pipes are more likely to crack, and require a replacement.
 See how the experts close down an irrigation system.

 Shut Off the Water Supply